 Pillows add to the comfortable look and feel of a booknook, as they make you want to curl right up and read.
 The best places to get quality pillows for low prices are HomeGoods, T.J.
 Maxx (Yes, you can shop online!) and Marshall's.

-I simply can’t read without a blanket.
-They allow you to easily spend lots of time in your booknook while feeling warm and toasty, and they offer a sense of peacefulness that is characteristic of reading books.
+I simply can't read without a blanket.
+This reading accessory allows you to easily spend lots of time in your booknook while feeling warm and toasty, and they offer a sense of peacefulness that is characteristic of reading books.
 The best places to get quality blankets for low prices are HomeGoods, T.J.
-Maxx and Marshall’s.
+Maxx and Marshall's.